avengerpenguin/avengerpenguin.com/Garden/DevOps.md

 I use a holistic, broad definition of DevOps as a mix of technologies, practices and culture.
-See [[what-is-devops|What is DevOps?]] for a full definition.
+See [[What is DevOps?|What is DevOps?]] for a full definition.

 Other topics in this space: